SupremeCommanderMaps/SurvivalVersus/README.md

 ## New in version 5.18

+ArmyBrains[Rhiza]:GetListOfUnits(categories.SHIELD, false)

 Under development

 * Added Escalation Speed lobby option which allows modifying how fast the game escalates to higher tier stages
 * Added Unit Amount lobby option which allows modifying how many survival units spawn
 * Removed spawn delay lobby options for T1, T2, T3 and T4 stages (replaced by new Escalation Speed option)
 * Removed spawn frequency lobby options for T1, T2, T3 and T4 stages (replaced by new Unit Amount option)
-* Reduced survival air experimental base health, reducing effective health by 2x to 3x
+* Reduced survival air experimental base health to 25000
+* Added health increase to survival air experimentals
+* Survival units inside transports now have their shields on

 ## New in version 5.17